Lee-W/main-blog/content/posts/tech/2016/09-A-Learning-based-Framework-to-Handle-Multi-round-Multi-party-Influence-Maximization-on-Social-Networks.md

         * Second player's
         * Max activated nodes of a node for the first player alter two rounds of influence propagation
         * Second player's
-    * The feautres are quantize into
+    * The features are quantize into
         * low
         * medium
         * high